jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![Monthly Capacity Curve](/assets/images/post4_NVPower_monthly.png)

+Compared to the full-blast summer output of the Nevada solar installations of 1,966 MWh per hour, we see that full capacity throughout the year runs between 5.9 hour outputs in the winter and 11.5 in the summer, with an average throughout the year of 9.38 hour-equivalents of full-blast production.
+Actual production every month in 2022 was between 10% and 30% lower than full capacity, depending on the month.
+It ranged between the equivalent of 4.2 hours in January to 10.4 hours in May, and averaged the equivalent of 7.66 hours per day throughout the year (18% lower than capacity).

+The months where the weather slippage was the greatest are not intuitively surprising to me given my experience of Nevada weather -- there can be cloud cover and sometimes precipitation in the coldest part of the winter, and there is the summer monsoon season in July/August with frequent rain as well.

 [line chart...flat line in each month of max 24h, then series one for "model" daily output, then actual average output.]